How Can I Compare College Tuition Prices?

 The type of college you choose has a big impact on tuition.
-For example, the National Center for Education Statistics (NCES) reports that the median cost of tuition and fees at 4-year, private not-for-profit institutions was $27,100 in 2010-2011.
-Meanwhile, the median tuition and fees at public, 4-year institutions was $6,780 that year, according to NCES data.
-NCES figures from 2010-2011 also show that 2-year, public institutions, often referred to as community colleges, had a median tuition and fee cost of $2,537.
+For example, the National Center for Education Statistics (NCES) reports that the average cost of tuition and fees at 4-year, private not-for-profit institutions was $28,569 in 2012-2013.
+Meanwhile, the average tuition and fees at public, 4-year institutions was $5,889 that year, according to NCES data.
 Also remember to factor in room and board, meals, books and school supplies, transportation and personal expenses like laundry and cell phone usage - these also vary greatly by school.

 Investigate In-Residence Tuition

 Public colleges are typically affiliated with and partially funded by either the state where they are located or a local county, so there may be significant tuition and fee savings if you attend one of these schools within your own area.
 Also, if you go to a local school, you may be able to skip the room and board costs by living at home.

 You may also want to consider looking at educational, news and personal finance websites that regularly rate colleges throughout the nation, judging them particularly on value.
 Kiplinger, U.S. News & World Report and the Princeton Review are three such organizations that issue special reports on the best value schools, both public and private.
 Their rankings typically look beyond tuition costs and factor in average SAT scores, enrollment, faculty-to-student ratios, graduation rates and average post-graduate debt.